dao-xyz/peerbit/docs/modules/client/README.md

 Peerbit nodes are talking to each other through libp2p which is a transport agnostic way of doing communication.
 It supports a wide range of protocols, like WebRTC, WebSocket, TCP, WebTransport and can in the future support protocol such as Bluetooth.

-Connecting nodes is done through dialing anothers peer address, which depends on what transport they support.
+Connecting nodes is done through dialing another peer address, which depends on what transport they support.

 Below are a few example how you can dial another node